Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-commons/pages/maven.md

 inside the `<dependency>` element.

-## Step 3: Add ACS AEM Commons as a Sub Package
+## Step 3: Add ACS AEM Common as a Sub Package

 Then, (while still in the _content project's pom.xml_) within the configuration of the `content-package-maven-plugin`, add a `subPackage`: